-Electrical Systems Associate Degree
+Electrical Power & Controls Associate Degree

 Consumer, business, and industry use of electrical power in the U.S. is now more than three trillion kilowatt-hours per year, which constantly pressures electrical power utilities to develop improved and efficient electrical power delivery.
 As the Electric Utility industry continues to evolve, so does the need for skilled, knowledgeable electrical systems technicians.

 The Electrical Systems program at TSTC Waco offers instruction in several highly lucrative specializations, including engineering and design, installation and calibration, maintenance, testing and troubleshooting, computer instrumentation and robotic interfacing, and electrical construction.